How does an overdraft work?

-Learn more about how overdraft loans work and how to use them to manage your personal expenses effectively.
+Learn more about how overdrafts work and how to use them to manage your expenses effectively.

-If what’s coming into your account is not enough to cover what’s going out, an overdraft can provide a flexible source of additional funds to cover those extra expenses, giving you a little more room to breathe when money is tight.
+An overdraft can provide a flexible source of additional funds to cover unexpected expenses, giving you a little more room to breathe when money is tight.
 You also save on interest costs as you only pay interest on the amount you use.

-- An overdraft is linked to your current account, and you borrow money through your daily banking transactions account, making it easier to stay on top of your expenditures
+- An overdraft is linked to your current account, allowing you to borrow money through your daily banking transaction account, making it easier to stay on top of your expenditures.

 - Because you choose your ‘borrow limit’ (the excess amount you can spend on top of your available funds), you have full control over exactly how much you can borrow every month, so you can keep track of your finances and stay within an amount you can manage.

-Just be careful though to not spend all your available funds, and all your additional overdraft, as exceeding your agreed negative balance can be a costly affair in penalties and interest rates.
+Be careful to not spend all your available funds, and all your additional overdraft, as exceeding your agreed negative balance can be a costly affair in penalties and interest rates.

 Alternatively, there are other personal loan options for planned or specific once-off payments.